bsmith89/StrainFacts-manuscript/doc/submission.md

 TODO: Add a sentence on how algorithm hyper-parameters were chosen and point out that our final choices seem to work across a number of scenario
 TODO: Share a patch for Strain Finder and MixtureS code as a supplement
-TODO: Select better colors for countries in Figure 6
-TODO: Refine figures in Inkscape

 Rendering checklist: